 As we continue to add features and functionality to our API, our services will continue to mature, building for scale and quick recovery.
 While thinking through the “edge cases” and imagining what could fail isn’t always the easiest exercise, it’s well worth the investment.

 At Dwolla, we are experts in facilitating ACH transfers.
-If you’re curious how your business, new application or platform could integrate our ACH API, reach out below.
+If you’re curious how your business, new application or platform could integrate our ACH API, reach out to our sales team.